 DAYS 3 - 5: (Monday - Wednesday) WEST COAST BIRDING - Gruinard Bay to Applecross

 We drive to the West Coast, south of Ullapool, watching out for Golden and White-tailed Eagle.
 Raven, Stonechat, Meadow Pipit and Wheatear should be seen as we travel, with perhaps a fleeting Merlin to add to the excitement.
 We visit Loch Maree, where eagles may be seen over the mountains and birch woodlands hold late-summer passerines.
 At the coast, Black-throated Diver are beginning to gather in sheltered bays, Gannet, Kittiwake and auks will be on the water, the occasional Great Skua may be following terns, and we scout for Otter along the rugged shoreline.
 There will probably be a few waders in summer plumage, and Dunlin, Sanderling, Turnstone and Ringed Plover should be seen, particularly in quiet places where freshwater streams reach the saltwater sea, providing first feeding opportunities for Icelandic and Scandinavian birds returning south.
-Twite and Linnet should also be present too.
+Twite and Linnet should also be present.

 After an overnight stay in a comfortable hotel on the west coast, we enjoy a leisurely tour around the Applecross area, where we hope to find Ptarmigan within a short walk of our vehicles.
 We will plan our day to enjoy the best of the weather at this elevated location, where on a clear day we can enjoy magnificent views across to Skye, and even the Outer Hebrides.
-We enjoy some time around picturesque Applecross village, then tour around the peninsula to Shieldaig, two beautiful locations where relaxed birding should produce many seabirds, plus Hooded Crow, Grey Wagtail, Raven and a variety of summering passerines in quiet wooded areas fed by clear streams.
+We enjoy some time around picturesque Applecross village, then tour the peninsula to Shieldaig, beautiful locations where relaxed birding should produce many seabirds, plus Hooded Crow, Grey Wagtail, Raven and a variety of summering passerines in quiet wooded areas fed by clear streams.

 DAY 6: (Thursday)